engineer-man/piston/readme.md

 -   `RE` for runtime error
 -   `SG` for dying on a signal
 -   `TO` for timeout (either via `timeout` or `cpu_time`)
+-   `OL` for stdout length exceeded
+-   `EL` for stderr length exceeded
 -   `XX` for internal error

 ```json